stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/integrationconfig.md

 Bill is a cluster admin who can use `IntegrationConfig` to configure how `Tenant-Operator` manages the cluster.

-By default, Tenant-Operator watches all namespaces and will enforce all the governing policies on them.
+By default, Tenant Operator watches all namespaces and will enforce all the governing policies on them.
+All namespaces managed by Tenant Operator require the `stakater.com/tenant` label.
+Tenant Operator ignores privileged namespaces that are mentioned in the IntegrationConfig, and does not manage them.
+These namespaces do not require the above mentioned label.

 ```bash
 oc create namespace stakater-test
 Error from server (Cannot Create namespace stakater-test without label stakater.com/tenant.
 User: Bill): admission webhook "vnamespace.kb.io" denied the request: Cannot CREATE namespace stakater-test without label stakater.com/tenant.
 User: Bill
 ```

-If Bill wants to ignore namespaces like `default`, or namespaces with prefixes like `openshift`, `kube`, then Bill would simply add them in integration config like:
+Bill is trying to create a namespace without the `stakater.com/tenant` label.
+Creating a namespace without this label is only allowed if the namespace is privileged.
+Privileged namespaces will be ignored by TO and do not require the said label.
+Therefore Bill will add the required regex in the IntegrationConfig, along with any other namespaces which are privileged and should be ignored by Tenant Operator - like `default`, or namespaces with prefixes like `openshift`, `kube`:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1